 Too frequently achieving a new fitness goal or constantly hitting PR sets in the gym can damage muscles and overall health.
 The human body requires recovery to heal and build muscle and prevent injury.

-The key is to consistently challenge yourself a bit beyond what is normally comfortable while at the same time being mindful about your recovery and how much stress your joints and muscles can repeatedly endure.
+The key is to consistently challenge yourself a bit beyond what is normally comfortable while at the same time being mindful of your recovery and how much stress your joints and muscles can endure repeatedly.